Campaign of the Month: June 2014

 Efforts are on-going to combine several of the larger clearings into a massive series of open fields inter-connected to provide space for the Iron Dingoes Small Agricultural Robot to operate.
 This has improved the local production of sugar and provide a resource to further increase production of the local bio-fuel distillery.

 Miguel Village : One of the oldest villages to be found in the region, the village of Miguel has an ancient feel to it, which was carefully cultivated to make the place something of a tourist attraction.
 Among the primary attractions, is the ancient mission church, cared for by an ancient order of Catholic nuns, known as the Order of Santa Rosa, a local saint.
+In early-3029, the Iron Dingoes donated a large sum of funds to the Order, in an effort to modernize their education facility.
+The Order used these funds to send several of their younger sisters to Ciudad Garcia for various courses, and invested in several new computer systems textbooks and other items to improve their facilities.
+They also established a scholarship fund for members of the local community to attend advanced courses at the university in Ciudad Garcia.

 The village consists mainly of a dozen small tourist shops, several wood-working facilities, and a handful of support facilities for the local industry, namely an industrial tire store, a pair of vehicle repair shops, and a Solaro Oil Company fuel station for the large number of vehicles in the area.
 In addition, a pair of general stores (namely selling timber-related goods and tools), a typical Banco Nacional de Sangria, a soccer pitch, and a pair of local bars and pubs.
 A Dingo Brand Corporation store also opened in late-3026, and has proven valuable to all the local farmers.